ochus1/LITA_Class_Documentation/README.md

 - Data cleaning and formatting.

 ### Exploratory Data Analysis:
+ Exploratory Data Analysis addresses the fact about the data such as:
+ - Which Model are top in Sales.
+ - Which Region has the overall Sales trend.
+ - What Month/Year recorded the highest Sales.
+ - What Line Of Business has the highest unit sold

 ### Data Analysis:
 - where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;